selimchiki/AppleWatchFaces/readme.md

 ## TODO:
+- start drawing the rings / fonts ( can test using default data )
 - add shapes / textures for backgrounds ( so we can have things like vinyl record )
-- save load themes / default faces
 - save / load current settings on watch
 - allow for user to cycle faces from the list using the crown
 - switch to SVG files for shapes : https://github.com/mchoe/SwiftSVG or https://github.com/pocketsvg/PocketSVG